RedHatProductSecurity/rapidast/README.md

 # RapiDAST

-RapiDAST provides a framework for continuous, proactive and fully automated dynamic scanning against web apps/API.
+RapiDAST provides a framework for continuous, proactive and fully automated dynamic scanning against web apps/API. test

 Its core engine is OWASP ZAP Proxy (https://owasp.org/www-project-zap/).
 Taking advantage of the ZAP container, this project provides value as follows:
  - Easy automation(via fully working in CLI with yaml configuration) of API scanning based on OAS definition